AlxndrHQ/CSC151Labs/README.md

 # CSC151Labs

-CSC 151 Labs
+CSC 151/2 Labs

 This will be a collection of all of the labs, projects, and classes that I was given during CSC151 & CSC152.

-In this repo I will be recompleting all of my old assignments.
+I will be recompleting all of my old assignments.

 ## CSC 152 - Programming Assignment 3